jhwatrous/jhwatrous.github.io/books-and-courses.md

 {% capture QIT-topics %}

-This was an advanced graduate course on quantum information theory, including video lectures and notes, taught online (by necessity) in Spring 2020.
+This was an advanced graduate course on quantum information theory, including video lectures and notes, taught online (unexpectedly and by necessity) in Spring 2020.
 The videos took a long time to create and I only managed to cover about half of the material I had intended for the course.
+(Sorry for that.)

 ### Lecture notes